Going Beyond the Traditional Employee Rewards and Recognition Programs

 That doesn’t mean that rewards and recognition aren’t valuable.
 Quite the opposite – used strategically, rewards and recognition can help your employees engage more with their work.
 How?
 Tie rewards and recognition to the things that really influence your employee experience: connection, meaningful work, having an impact on the company, and feeling appreciated.

-Using Rewards and Recognition To Boost Intrinsic Motivation
+Using Rewards and Recognition Programs To Boost Intrinsic Motivation

 To set up an effective rewards program, it helps to understand motivation.